rohinimuralidharan/dx_denovo/docs/containerization/t_customize_dx_url_hybrid_deployment.md

-# Customizing the HCL DX URL for hybrid deployment \| HCL Digital Experience
+# Customizing the HCL DX URL for hybrid deployment

 HCL Digital Experience and Web Services for Remote Portlets are installed with a default URI or context root.
 This section describes how to change default URI or context root of the portal and hybrid deployment.